 Learning Satisfaction Theory

-The learning satisfaction theory , originated from customer satisfaction theory which according to the theory, customers make purchases based on their expectations, attitudes, and intentions (Oliver 1980).
+The learning satisfaction theory originated from customer satisfaction theory, which posits that customers make purchases based on their expectations, attitudes, and intentions (Oliver 1980).
 Later, during or after consumption, clients assess their experience, resulting in an impression of performance.
-Accordingly, in learning satisfaction theory, students are the consumers of educational products and have the right to invest in any educational institution they desire the most (Wu et al., 2014).
+Accordingly, in learning satisfaction theory, students are the consumers of educational products and have the right to invest in any educational institution they want (Wu et al., 2014).

 Based on the integrated theories discussed, the conceptual framework constructed by the researchers is illustrated in Figure 1.1 below.
 In the virtual classroom, a lack of computer knowledge and technical issues, lack of self-motivation, and adaptability are considered as the “noise” in this model.
-The challenges in communication are the real challenges in virtual classrooms’ lecturers and students’ interactions that demand further investigation for the students’ learning satisfaction.
+The challenges in communication are the real challenges in virtual classrooms’ lecturers and students’ interactions that demand further investigation for students’ learning satisfaction.
 This conceptual framework below describes the relationship between the virtual learning challenges [the noise in Shannon-Weaver data transmission model] (Computer knowledge, self-motivation, and adaptability) and the students' learning satisfaction.
-Shortly, students’ learning satisfaction will be investigated based on the “noise” as interpreted in Shannon-Weaver data transmission model.
+In short, students’ learning satisfaction will be investigated based on the “noise” as interpreted in Shannon-Weaver data transmission model.
 The connection between the two variables is represented by the line connecting the independent and dependent variables.

 Figure 1.1